Alabama Road Trip No. 15

 The stories from the grave are endless.
 One marker bears the names of seven children all in one grave.
 Another tells of a local citizen who lived to be 110 years old, and yet another remembers Abbeville’s real Huggin’ Molly.

 Visitors are invited to take a guided tour to see historic homes and churches in the area or walk along lamp-lit sidewalks, where classics from the Big Band era flow from local storefronts and beckon you to explore even more of beautiful and historic Abbeville.
-On your journey, you’ll discover retail establishments offering great discounts and diverse shopping opportunities, such as Town Square Shoppes (111 Kirkland St.; 334-585-0600) and Dogwood Abbey’s (115 Kirkland St.; 334-585-0299).
+On your journey, you’ll discover retail establishments offering great discounts and diverse shopping opportunities, such as Town Square Shoppes (111 Kirkland St.; 334-585-0600).
 You’ll also get to meet wonderful people who value friendships and family traditions and are always willing to give you a glimpse of life in their hometown.

 Unique Dining Experiences